 Kumele silalele izeluleko zabalolwazi ukuze singaweli ezingozini.

-Eng Give heed to advice from the knowledgeable and experienced to avoid danger and hardships.
+English Meaning: Give heed to advice from the knowledgeable and experienced to avoid danger and hardships.

-The proverb advises that experience is the best teacher.
+Application: The proverb advises that experience is the best teacher.
 In life, there are people who would always think that they know better than everyone else.
-Even the smartest or sharpest person will one way or another come accross a unique situation which they can do well to heed advice from the experienced.
+Even the smartest or sharpest person will one way or another come across a unique situation which they can do well to heed advice from the experienced.